csc-training/summerschool/gpu/docs/05-sycl-essentials.md

 </div>

  - a grid of work-items is created on a specific device to perform the work.
- - each work-item executes the same kernel
+ - each work-item executes the same kernel.
  - each work-item typically processes different elements of the data.
  - there is no global synchronization or data exchange.